-The new virtual machine will eventually bring along also the settings of the original one, which is not good.
-Now you need to proceed repeating the steps explained in Network Configuration, Install the Agent and Saving the Virtual Machine for this new machine.
+The new virtual machine will also contain all the settings of the original one, which is not good.
+Now you need to proceed repeating the steps explained in Network Configuration, Installing the Agent and Saving the Virtual Machine for this new machine.